Which routers are best integrated into smart home automation

 Routers that support automation

-The most important thing when choosing a router for smart home automation is the firmware and the integration with the different voice assistants, this is critical when deciding on one model or another.
+The most important thing when choosing a router for smart home automation is the firmware and the integration with the different voice assistants, this is critical to decide on one model or another.
 In addition, within the same manufacturer there are routers that have compatibility or not, so we must look very carefully at the router model in question, and make sure that it supports it.

 ASUS